20th May 2018 – Pentecost

 10.00am – 11.00am Vestry Hour Church open for refreshments and to discuss and book Baptisms and Weddings.

-Prayer Tree Please write names, intentions and concerns on the leaves in the Lady Chapel and hang them on the Prayer Tree so that we may pray them together.
+Prayer Tree – Please write names, intentions and concerns on the leaves in the Lady Chapel and hang them on the Prayer Tree so that we may pray them together.

 100 Club – Watch out for the next draw!

-through the merits of your Son Jesus Christ our Lord,
+through the merits of Christ Jesus our Saviour,

 who is alive and reigns with you, in the unity of the Holy Spirit,

 one God, now and for ever.